Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/README.md

 ## Example Projects

 The best way to learn a tool is to use it.
-So, this guide provides opportunities for you to work with the tools under discussion.
+This guide provides opportunities for you to work with the tools under discussion.
 Specifications for sample projects are given in the example sections, along with an explanation of what is happening behind the scenes.
 Each chapter and examples is intended to showcase different aspects of embedded design.
 The example takes you through the entire flow to complete the learning and then moves on to another topic.

 ## References